 If you have at least 2 years Scheme membership or have transferred previous membership into the Cheshire Pension Fund, you can leave employment voluntarily, between the ages of 55 and your State Pension Age and receive your pension benefits, but they will be reduced to take account of your early retirement.

 If you choose to retire earlier than your normal pension age (NPA) your pension benefits may be reduced for earlier payment, although there are protections in place for some members of staff who were members of the Scheme prior to October 2006 and who qualified for the 85 year rule protections.

 The reduction is calculated in accordance with guidance issued by the Government Actuary.
 The reduction is based on the length of time (in years and days) that you access your pension benefits early i.e. calculated as the period between the date your benefits are paid and your Normal Pension Age.

-The table below provides details of the percentage reductions that would be applied to your pension benefits, the percentage to be applied depends on the number of years before your Normal Retirement Age you access your pension.
+Details of the percentage reductions that would be applied to your pension benefits can be found here.
+The percentage to be applied depends on the number of years before your Normal Retirement Age you access your pension.

 Retiring at your normal pension age

 Your deferred benefits are normally payable at your Normal Pension Age in the LGPS.
 Your Normal Pension Age is linked to your State Pension Age (but with a minimum of age 65).